If this page does not answer your question, please refer to our support channels.

 What is the Edge TPU?

 The Edge TPU is a small ASIC designed by Google that provides high performance ML inferencing for low-power devices.
-For example, it can execute state-of-the-art mobile vision models such as MobileNet V2 at 400 FPS, in a power efficient manner.
+For example, it can execute state-of-the-art mobile vision models such as MobileNet V2 at almost 400 FPS, in a power efficient manner.

 We offer multiple products that include the Edge TPU built-in.